Tirunesh Dibaba: 2005: Double gold medalist at the World Championships

-At the Reebok Boston Indoor Games in January, Dibaba set a world record in the 5000 meters with a finish time of 14:32.93.
+At the Reebok Boston Indoor Games in January, Tirunesh set a world record in the 5000 meters with a finish time of 14:32.93.
 This was 6.36 seconds faster than the previous world record set by Berhane Adere.
-Finishing second was Dibaba's sister Ejegayehu, over 25 seconds behind.
+Finishing second was Tirunesh's sister Ejegayehu, over 25 seconds behind.
 She faded during the last 1000 metres after running with Tirunesh through 4000 metres in a hand-timed 11:46.2.
 Tirunesh's 1000 metre splits were 2:56.0 - 2:55.2 - 3:00.0 - 2:55.0 - 2:46.8.

-Dibaba won two gold medals in March at the World Cross Country Championships in Saint-Galmier, France.
+Tirunesh won two gold medals in March at the World Cross Country Championships in Saint-Galmier, France.
 She was the second woman, the other being Sonia O'Sullivan, to win two events since these championships began in 1998.

 Dibaba out-sprinted her sister Ejegayehu and Adere to win the 10,000 metres at the World Championships in Helsinki, Finland.
-One week later, Dibaba broke the championships record while defeating Meseret Defar and sister Ejegayehu to win the 5000 metres and become the first woman to win the 10,000/5000 metres double at the same World Championships.
+One week later, Tirunesh broke the championships record while defeating Meseret Defar and sister Ejegayehu to win the 5000 metres and become the first woman to win the 10,000/5000 metres double at the same World Championships.
 The International Association of Athletics Federations (IAAF) recognized these two victories as the 2005 Female Performances of the Year.
-Just before these races, Dibaba said, "When I won [the 2003 World Championships] in Paris, everybody called me the 'little girl'.
+Just before these races, Tirunesh said, "When I won [the 2003 World Championships] in Paris, everybody called me the 'little girl'.
 I am no longer that little girl.
 I have matured and certainly am afraid of no one during competition."

-2006: Dibaba-Defar rivalry intensifies
+2006: Tirunesh-Defar rivalry intensifies

-Dibaba won the long race on 1 April at the World Cross Country Championships in Fukuoka, Japan.
+Tirunesh won the long race on 1 April at the World Cross Country Championships in Fukuoka, Japan.
 The next day, however, she was unable to finish the short race.

-Dibaba won five of the six Golden League 5000 metre races, which earned her a bonus of US$83,333.
+Tirunesh won five of the six Golden League 5000 metre races, which earned her a bonus of US$83,333.
 She also won the 5000 metres at the World Athletics Final.
-Dibaba and Meseret Defar raced against each other in five of those seven races, with Dibaba winning four times.
+Tirunesh and Meseret Defar raced against each other in five of those seven races, with Tirunesh winning four times.

-Defar defeated Dibaba in the 5000 metres at the African Championships in Bambous, Mauritius and in the 3000 metres at the World Athletics Final.
+Defar defeated Tirunesh in the 5000 metres at the African Championships in Bambous, Mauritius and in the 3000 metres at the World Athletics Final.